PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 ### Configuration

-The plugin accepts a configuration object :
+The plugin accepts a configuration object:

 ```ts
 type ScriptOptions = {